 A favourite of the natural hair community, braids are super simple and incredibly long lasting, especially when done right.
 But braids that are too small, although cute, are not so protective unless you like your edges being snatched – and not in the good way.
 Choosing box braids over a micro braids allows you to protect and moisturise your hair and care for your scalp, all while serving a beautiful Janet Jackson Poetic Justice look.

-Much like box braids, you’ll be using hair extensions to do Marley Twists.
+Much like box braids, hair extensions are great for Marley Twists.
 The kinky Marley hair gives you a more natural-looking twist and so much more length.
-This was a personal favourite of mine, especially when my hair was in an awkward growing phase.
+This is a personal favourite of ours, especially when hair reaches that awkward growing phase.
 It's easy to do yourself (after watching enough YouTube videos) and looks amazing when styled with hair accessories.
 You'll be able to do a range of styles with Marley Twists and keep you hair hydrated and scalp healthy.

 Hands down the easiest protective style: just choose a silky or non-stripping headscarf and make a cute turban that’s super chic and minimal.
 All you have to do is mold the scarf how you want, pop on some fabulous earrings and voila!
 Even if you're having a bad hair day, a hair wrap has you covered.

 Wigs are popular at the moment, which is unsurprising considering some of the impeccable artistry that goes into them.
 They're not just for looking good, though – they're also great at protecting your natural hair.
 Just cornrow, fit the wig on top and style as desired.
-Then when you get home, enjoy the true advantage of being able to fling that wig off, get your scalp some air and care for your natural hair.
+Then when you get home, enjoy the true advantage of being able to fling that wig off - spritz it with some detangler to prep for the next day- and give your scalp some air.

 Another favourite of mine is the very versatile crochet braid.
 With this technique you can get braids, twists, faux locs or a cute curly 'do.
 All you need is to cornrow and, using a crochet pin, crochet your chosen braiding hair through your natural hair.
 Just make sure you haven't picked extensions that are too heavy, or you'll risk breakage – go for something light and enjoy an amazing style that protects the natural locks beneath.

 Ghana braids are fabulous, easy to maintain and add more glamour than regular cornrows.
 This style tucks away your natural hair by entwining it with braiding hair, giving you a sleek, long, luxurious finish.
+All you need to do is complete your look with neat and sleek edges.
 Whether you want two braids, four braids, more braids or a braid updo – Ghana braids got you!

 So there you have it: 10 tress-transforming, strand-saving hairstyles to keep your hair tucked away from harsh environmental aggressors and help you avoid unnecessary breakage.
 These flawless hairstyles are perfect for the naturals out there and will have you singing Solange while you duck the hands of your admirers.